Petroleum Engineering Graduate Program

 All disciplines within the field of petroleum engineering, which can be categorized into drilling, production, and reservoir engineering, are covered in depth at both the undergraduate and graduate levels.
 Specific areas of focus are fundamental fluid and rock behavior, well design and construction, well completion and stimulation, formation evaluation, well testing, reservoir characterization, production operations and artificial lift, reservoir engineering and management, supplemental recovery, economic evaluation of petroleum projects and unconventional oil and gas reservoirs.

-The department offers a choice of a thesis-based Master of Science degree or a non-thesis Master of Engineering degree.
 Students with an MS in petroleum engineering or another complementary discipline can be accepted to the Doctor of Philosophy program.
 To obtain the PhD degree, a student must demonstrate unusual competence, creativity and dedication in the degree field.
-In addition to extensive course work, a dissertation is required for the PhD degree.

 The department requires that all applicants have taken core engineering, science and math courses before applying to the petroleum engineering graduate program.
 These classes would be three courses of calculus, two courses of chemistry with quantitative lab, two courses of physics, fluid mechanics, thermodynamics, mechanics of materials, statics and differential equations.